phyro/grinvestigation/README.md

 # Grinvestigation

-This serves as a collection of ideas that might work on Mimblewimble/Grin.
+This is a brain dump of ideas which more likely than not contain flaws.
+Nothing has been proven correct or rigorously reviewed.

 ## Table of contents